Zulko/moviepy/README.rst

 enables to display nice progress bars in the console as well as in a Jupyter notebook or any user interface, like a website.

-To display notebook friendly progress bars, first install IPyWidgets:
+To display notebook friendly progress bars, first install the IPyWidgets:

 .. code::